EE-institute/demo/demosl/work/gosl.md

 ![Fig.9 The specification of derived types (2)]()

+The definition of the specialisation completed_rental in Fig. 9 (right side) is comprehensive.
 The definition of the specialisation student (left side), however, needs to be complemented by a precise rule, e.g. that a student is a person for whom there is an admission in which this person is the applicant.

 **GRAPHICAL SPECIFICATION of SPECIALISATION**